nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/oracle.md

 If for some reason you must use an unsupported character set that is not in the list: `AL32UTF8`, `UTF8`, `US7ASCII`, `WE8DEC`, `WE8ISO8859P1`, `WE8MSWIN1252`, then you will need an additional `orai18n.jar` JAR in your Java class path.

 1. Download `orai18n.jar` at [http://www.oracle.com/technology/software/tech/java/sqlj_jdbc/htdocs/jdbc_10201.html](http://www.oracle.com/technology/software/tech/java/sqlj_jdbc/htdocs/jdbc_10201.html).
 2. Add it in the class path for your Nuxeo server.
 For instance, in JBoss, you just put the jar in `$JBOSS/server/default/lib`.
 (The file `orai18n.jar` replaces the `nls_charset*.*` files in the Oracle 9i and older releases.)
-However this may or may not work depending on your Oracle version, installation specifics and other factors, and the only supported solution by the Nuxeo Platform is to use the&nbsp; `AL32UTF8` charset.
+However this may or may not work depending on your Oracle version, installation specifics and other factors, and the only supported solution by the Nuxeo Platform is to use the  `AL32UTF8` charset.

 {{#> callout type='info' heading='Technical explanation'}}